 Roll-out of Shell-IONITY fast-charging network begins

-It’s hoped that the first to open on British soil will be on the M20 at Maidstone, which IONITY has outlined as “a good link to Europe” thanks to its proximity to the English Channel crossings at Dover and Folkestone.
+Around 40 out of those 400 are set to be installed in the UK, and it's hoped that the first to open here will be on the M20 at Maidstone, which IONITY has outlined as “a good link to Europe” thanks to its proximity to the English Channel crossings at Dover and Folkestone.

-It’s the second example of a major oil company investing in electric vehicle charging, after BP’s takeover of Chargemaster last year.
+It’s the second example of a major oil company investing in electric vehicle charging, after BP’s takeover of Chargemaster in 2017.

 IONITY is joint venture involving Daimler (parent company of Mercedes), BMW, Ford and VW Group brands Audi and Porsche.